wrightmat/dnd-eberron/docs/locations/Adar.md

 About 20% of the region is arable land, mainly in the valleys between the mountains.
 The region has a number of manifest zones to Lamannia and Kythri, the largest being Ahdryatmin in the center of Adar.

+### At A Glance

+* Population: 320,000 (51% human, 45% kalashtar, 4% other)
+* Area: 745,000 square miles.
+* Sovereign: Chanaakar, Speaker of the Word
+* Capital: Kasshta Keep
+* Major Cities: Dvaarnava, Haztaratain Monastery, Malshashar, Tashalatora, Xephanan, Zi'til'natek
+* Climate: Temperate with warm lowlands and cold highlands.
+* Highest Point: Korrandar , elevation 32,495 feet.
+* Heraldry: The closest to a national symbol in Adar is the symbol of the Path of Light
+* Founder: Unknown
+* National Motto: "The storm cannot move the mountain."

+### Religion and Culture

+Traditional Adaran prayers call on Braahyn (Balinor), the god of the wi lds and the moving earth, and his spouse Aarakti (Arawai), the goddess of abundance and storms.
+Many people also respect the spirits of nature and those of their ancestors.

+### Art and Architecture

+Adaran art is more craft than fine art.
+From carved knife grips to chanted meditation verses, art in Adar often serves a dual purpose.
+It's also very personal.

+Buildings in Adar are made out of stone, with wood used for roofs.
+Built to withstand the wind, precipitation, and trembling earth, houses are usually broad and low with sharply slanted sides.
+To an Aundairian, Adaran living spaces would seem cramped, but a native of Adar values a house that lasts more than she does a high ceiling.
+Adarans take care and time to personalize their dwellings — an Adaran might spend years carving designs into the walls of her home.
+Most houses have a central opening in the roof with another smaller roof built over it, l ike a smal l tower.
+Such openings al low light in and stale ai r out.
+Adarans

 ### What Do You Know?

 **Intelligence (History)**